-You have three ways to make a referral
+You have four ways to make a referral

 - Contact our master’s level Clinical Assessment staff at 1-877-825-8584

 - Email us at email@example.com

 - Or click here to access the Quick Admit form.

 Our is Clinical Assessment Team is available to answer any of your questions about the referral process, treatment programs and aftercare planning.
 Additionally, we invite you to see the FAQ section below for more information about our admissions process, insurance contracts and our commitment to engaging referring professionals in the treatment of their patients.

 When to refer a patient